Six Steps to Getting Started with cloud-based 340B Solutions

 Step 1: Evaluate Your 340B Business Needs

-- 340B drugs may be used only for patients who meet certain eligibility requirements,
+The 340B Software that’s right for you should meet your current needs, such as 340B drugs may be used only for patients who meet specific eligibility requirements,

 Step 2: Migrate Your Data or Start Fresh